ceraslabs/swagger-codegen/README.md

 # Swagger Code Generator

 ## Overview
-This is the swagger codegen project customized for [Pattern Deployer](https://github.com/ceraslabs/pattern-deployer), which allows generation of client libraries automatically from a
+This is a [swagger codegen project](https://github.com/wordnik/swagger-codegen) customized for [Pattern Deployer](https://github.com/ceraslabs/pattern-deployer), which allows generation of client libraries automatically from a
 Pattern Deployer server.
-You can find out more about both the spec and the framework at http://swagger.wordnik.com.
-For more information about Pattern Deployer's APIs, please visit https://github.com/ceraslabs/pattern-deployer/wiki.
+You can find out more about both the spec and the framework at https://github.com/ceraslabs/pattern-deployer/wiki.

-### Supported programming languages
+### Supported programming language(s)
-You can generate the client library in the following language(s):

 * [Java](http://java.oracle.com)